BraedynL0530/DesktopPetML/README.md

+#  **IGNORE REPO IM OVERHUALING THE LLM AND DOWNLOAD**
+## I noticed that the database dosent install with, also youd need ollama on your device to run
+## planning to overhaul after i finish my Nutrifitnesss repo

 #  **DESKTOP PET w/ MACHINE LEARNING** 🤖

 A smart desktop companion that learns your computer habits and reacts to your behavior!